asecurityteam/runhttp/README.md

         runtthp.StatFromContext(r.Context()) // Get a metrics client
     })

-    // Bind your handler to the Component loader. rt := &runhttp.Component{Handler: handler}

     // Create any implementation of the settings.Source interface.
 Here we
     // use the environment variable source.
     source, err := settings.NewEnvSource(os.Environ())